-The honor of having his badge retired was for a large framework of actions Ken has taken, they include his seven Officer of the Year Awards, bringing Statement Analysis to the agency in 1993, having been injured to a point where he became the first Baltimore Police Officer to have received PSOB benefits for a line of duty injury, (that alone shows the severity of his injuries).
-To continue, the honor was for his raising funds to help officers in need, helping other officers file for and receive PSOB funds, two citations of valor, and other recognition officers have long deserved, like helping more than a dozen officers get their citations of valor retroactively.
-Ken also works to make sure the fallen and injured are remembered, he works to research and share department history through Facebook posts, Twitter and the History site here at www.BaltimorePoliceHistory.com Ken also had a role in having the museum reopened, and holds a lease on the lobby area that houses the museum.
-He has always said he could not have done the museum alone but gave all he could to have it re-opened.
-Ken also put more than $40,000 of our personal collection on loan with the rest of our collection valued over $100,000.00 here and ready to be swapped in and out at the department's will.
-It was for all that along with Ken dedication to the department and the men and women that have served, currently, serve and will someday serve.
-Neither Ken or I smoke, drink or have any costly habits.
-So we put everything we can afford into research and building a better website and collection of memorabilia to put on loan to the museum so we can better tell the story of the Baltimore police.
+The honor of having his badge retired was for a large framework of actions Ken has taken, including his 7 Officer of the Year Awards, bringing Statement Analysis to the agency in 1993; having been injured to a point where he became the first Baltimore Police Officer to have received PSOB benefits for a line of duty injury, (that alone shows the severity of his injuries).
+To continue; the honor was for his raising funds to help officers in need; helping other officers file for and receive PSOB funds, two citations of valor, and other recognitions officers have long deserved, like helping more than a dozen officers get their citations of valor ribbons retroactively; Ken also works to make sure the fallen and injured are remembered.
+He works to research and share department history through Facebook posts, Twitter and the History site here at www.BaltimorePoliceHistory.com.
+Ken also had a role in having the museum reopened, and holds a lease through City Hall on the lobby area that houses the museum.
+He has always said, he could not have done the museum alone, but gave all he could, to have it re-opened. to include putting more than $40,000 of our personal collection on loan with the rest of our collection valued over $100,000.00 here and ready to be swapped in and out at the department's will.
+It was for all that; along with Ken's dedication to the department and, the men and women that have served, currently serve, and will someday serve.
+Neither Ken, or I smoke, drink or have any costly habits.
+So, we put everything we can afford into research, and building a better website. and collection of memorabilia to put on loan to the museum.
+More than physical items, Ken finds information most valuable, so he continues to research, through newspapers, and old books written during the times he is researching allowing us a way of better telling the story of the Baltimore police.

 The Following is the Speech Used for this Honor